 First Board Meeting of the Sierra Nevada Alliance and the Alliance is incorporated in 1993 as a charitable organization.

 Laurel Ames is hired as the first Executive Director and 10-12 member groups join!

 First Annual Conference at Mammoth Lakes.
-Alliance conference grows over the years to over 200 participants and keynotes from renowned authors, state leaders, and national conservation directors.
+The Alliance conference grows over the years to over 200 participants and includes keynotes from renowned authors, state leaders, and national conservation directors.